dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 3. it MUST contain a field `tx.to: Account`
 4. it MUST contain a field `tx.token_metadata: Value` // t.b.d., see below

-// FIX t.b.d. what should go into the mint block; in ICRC-1 the governing principle is that the ledger should be reconstructible from the blocks; applying this here would mean to have the full metadata in the block; size wise, this should not be an issue as there are multiple archive canisters keeping the block log, while there is (currently) one canister that keeps all token state; thus, we may want to keep the full metadata around in the block log, up for discussion in the upcoming meeting
+> [!NOTE] FIX t.b.d. what should go into the mint block; in ICRC-1 the governing principle is that the ledger should be reconstructible from the blocks (except for configuration changes, which are not considered there); applying this here would mean to have the full metadata in the block; size wise, this should not be an issue as there are multiple archive canisters keeping the block log, while there is (currently) one canister that keeps all token state; thus, we may want to keep the full metadata around in the block log, up for discussion in the upcoming meeting

+> [!NOTE] FIX: Do we want to have a `from` here expressing the minting account?
+Not having it seems less constraining.
+Ledgers still can add it as extra field in case they have multiple minting accounts.

 ### Burn Block Schema